MoonLiyTheLily/UCB_CS61A_Learning/README.md

-# University of California , Berkeley CS61A
+#### University of California , Berkeley
+#### Class CS61A

-The CS61A course.Following Fall 2024 class.
+The CS61A class, on Fall 2024.

-(Actually just following the site, not the teacher, because I started to learn the course at about Nov.)

-Hope I can finally finish it.

-Love from ShangHai.
+Special thanks for (github user)@lyvelf, whose backup halped me a lot after the original site of Fall 2024 have been archived.